simonmichael/shelltestrunner/README.md

      --numeric-version  Print just the version number
 ```

-Test commands run from within your current directory by default;
+Test commands are run with `/bin/sh` on POSIX systems and with `CMD` on Windows.
+By default, they are run in the directory in which you ran `shelltest`;
-with `--execdir` they run from the directory where they are defined, instead.
+with `--execdir` they will run in each test file's directory instead.

 `--include` selects only tests whose name (file name plus intra-file sequence number) matches a
 [.gitignore-style pattern](https://batterseapower.github.io/test-framework#the-console-test-runner),